-Durham water treatment plant chief honored by EPA
+Durham water treatment plant chief honored by EPABy GRETYL MACALASTER

-Dan Peterson, superintendent of the Durham Waste Water Treatment Plant, has been named the 2012 Regional EPA Waste Water Treatment Plant Operator of the Year.
-(Courtesy)
+DURHAM - The town's wastewater treatment plant superintendent has been named 2012 Regional EPA Wastewater Treatment Plant Operator of the Year.

 Daniel Peterson was nominated for the Environmental Protection Agency's top honor by the New Hampshire Department of Environmental Services in acknowledgement of his outstanding work operating and maintaining the Durham wastewater treatment plant.